 What Court's Really LikeSubmitted by NRGCO on Wed, 02/08/2017 - 10:10

-As a court reporter, I’ve had firsthand experience of what goes on in courtrooms, and the lawyers and judges associated with it.
-Many people who are involved in legal matters or experiencing court for the first time may find themselves shocked by how different it is than what they had imagined.
+As a court reporter, I’ve had firsthand experience with what goes on in courtrooms, as well as the lawyers and judges associated with it.
+Many people who are involved in legal matters or experiencing court for the first time may find themselves shocked by how different it is from what they had imagined.
 For most people, the majority of the information they have about court and cases are what they see on TV.
-In reality, there is a huge divide between what is portrayed through the dramas on TV and the real-life situation.
+In reality, there is a huge divide between what is portrayed through the dramas on TV and real-life situations.
 Here are 3 things TV got wrong about court.

 1. Time and pacing

 Court is not fast.
 Lawyers have to make their case and this is done by asking a lot of questions and building their case piece by piece.
 Most of the time, the details are far from interesting.

 Even getting to the courtroom in the first place takes time.
 A show like Law & Order leaves you with the impression that a case can go from crime scene to verdict in just a few days.
 That never happens in real life.
 For instance, civil cases are often extremely slow and regularly take 2+ years to resolve.
 A medical malpractice case, can easily take four to six years.

 In reality, there are no Jack Nicholson’s shouting, “You can’t handle the truth!”
 Most courtrooms are orderly and fairly subdued.
 Lawyers are quite humble with the judge, and the judge usually steps in if a lawyer shouts at the witness.
 The courtroom is very professional, and there is much less shouting or quippy remarks than you see on TV.

 Ultimately, the real world is a lot less interesting than the magical land of movies and TV shows.
 There are few actual trials, and most court hearings are administrative: motion calls and arguments, case management calls, etc.